ProtectUK publication date

 Organisations should:

-• ensure the kit is included within, and forms part of an organisations First Aid Needs Assessment
+• ensure the PAcT kit is included in and forms part of an organisation's First Aid Needs Assessment

-• ensure all individuals within the premises are aware of the kit location, use and contents
+• ensure all individuals within the premises are aware of the kit's location, use and contents

 How to achieve leading practice